 When a company is first incorporated, the ARD will default to a year from the end of the month of incorporation.
 This can be changed either during the incorporation process or subsequent.
 It is important to choose an appropriate date that works for you and your business.
 As an example, football clubs tend to have an accounting date at the end of season!

 The size of the entity dictates the filing options that are available.
 If the entity qualifies for the micro or small entity regime a much-reduced disclosure framework can be used.
 This would negate the need to publicly file the profit and loss account, amongst others.

 Companies house accept financial statements for filing in paper form, they must be signed and dated in black ink and sent to the Cardiff office.
-Most accounting firms use software to prepare financial statements, and this allows us to file electronically.
+Most accounting firms use software for bookkeeping and preparing financial statements, and this allows us to file electronically.
 Typically these are then available to view at companies house within a few hours.

 If the entity has not traded in the year, dormant accounts can be filed with companies house.
 Dormant entities are those defined as not having had significant transactions in the year.
 Significant transactions do not include the following.

 - Penalties for late filing of financial statements

 - Money paid for shares when the company was incorporated

 If you would like to discuss anything we have covered in this article or find out more, please do not hesitate to contact us.Get in touch Back to top